kiranrandhi/bb-2021-analytics/Capstone/README.md

 It is meant to serve as Pillars (Data Collection, Data Storage & Management etc).
 Each Pillar corresponds to the Domain in the Analytics Specialty certification exam.

 Each Pillar is either evaluated as Below The Bar, Meets the Bar or Raise the Bar.
+Below the Bar = Not Meeting Best Practices
+Meets the Bar = Bare Minimum Best Practices for this Category Raise the Bar = Applying All Best Practices for this Category

 Points are awarded based on how each pillar was addressed in your Capstone Project.
 There are guidelines available for each Pillar.
 These are NOT an exhaustive list of everything you should be or should not be doing.
 They are merely examples to help guide you in the right direction.
 For e.g.